Racial views of Winston Churchill: Ireland

-However, Churchill ordered the excess grain be exported to Europe instead of to the British troops on the front line, adding to the buffer stocks being created against the possibility of future second front invasions in both Greece and Yugoslavia.

 China

 In 1902, Churchill called China a "barbaric nation" and advocated for the "partition of China".
 He wrote:

 I think we shall have to take the Chinese in hand and regulate them.
 I believe that as civilized nations become more powerful they will get more ruthless, and the time will come when the world will impatiently bear the existence of great barbaric nations who may at any time arm themselves and menace civilized nations.
 I believe in the ultimate partition of China – I mean ultimate.
 I hope we shall not have to do it in our day.
 The Aryan stock is bound to triumph.

-In May 1954, Violet Bonham-Carter asked Churchill's opinion about a Labour Party visit to China.
+In May 1954 Violet Bonham-Carter asked Churchill's opinion about a Labour Party visit to China.
 Winston Churchill replied:

 I hate people with slit eyes and pigtails.
 I don't like the look of them or the smell of them – but I suppose it does no great harm to have a look at them.

 Chemical weapons in Iraq

 Churchill was enthusiastic about the potential of chemical warfare after his appointment as Minister of Munitions in July 1917 during the First World War.
 Out of all ordnance and munitions, it is argued that Churchill who himself saw action on the Western Front placed his greatest faith in chemical warfare to win the war, after the Germans first used it in 1915.
 When arguing about the use of tear gas against Afghan rebels in the North-West Frontier Province of the British Raj in 1919, Churchill said "If it is fair for an Afghan to shoot down a British soldier behind a rock and cut him in pieces as he lies wounded on the ground, why is it not fair for a British artilleryman to fire a shell which makes the said native sneeze?
-It is really too silly."
+It is really too silly".

 In 1919 during the Russian Revolution, as Minister of War and Air, Churchill secretly had 50,000 stockpiled adamsite gas bombs shipped to Arkhangelsk in Russia for use against the Communist Bolshevik Red Army after Sir Keith Price, the head of chemical warfare at Porton Down, agreed with Churchill that its use would be effective.
 509 were dropped in total to good effect, however this secret was soon revealed, and Churchill lied that the Bolsheviks were using chemical weapons, and the remaining British gas bombs were dumped in the White Sea.